Master of Science in Industrial Engineering Overview

 Your thesis will be prepared under the guidance of the major professor and reviewed by members of the examining committee prior to the oral presentation, which will take place on-campus or via teleconference.
 The examining committee will consist of the major professor and at least two other members of the faculty selected based on your chosen area of interest.
 Other members of the department may also choose to examine the thesis.

-The remaining elective units (15) for a total of 30 units will be selected with the approval of an advisor and the Graduate Study Committee.
+The remaining elective units (15) for a total of 30 units will be selected with the approval of an advisor and the Graduate Studies Committee.

 Coursework Option (33 units)